obododavid/appruve-coding-challenge/README.md

-## Instructions For Appruve Coding Challenge
+## Guidelines For running Appruve Coding Challenge

 In the project directory, you can run: